The Foxbusters

 The Foxbusters is a British animated TV series very loosely based on the Dick King-Smith book The Foxbusters.
 It was made by Cosgrove Hall, and consists of two series of thirteen 11-minute episodes each, made between 1999 and 2000.
 The show was co-written by the animation partnership of David Max Freedman and Alan Gilbey, and occasionally with Joel Jessup as a third writer.
 It was directed by Jon Doyle.
 The show itself is laden with gags and action.
 It also won two major awards in 2000; a BAFTA for "Best Animated Series" and the British Animation Awards for "Best Children's Series".
-Subsequently the show earned a cult following, particularly in the furry fandom.
+The show had been up for consideration for US buyers, but they were put off by certain voice over comments on the barnyard action and never aired in the United States.

 Plot

 The show is primarily set on Foxearth Farm, a fictional farm based in the English countryside in the West Midlands, which is dominated by a variety of animals, particularly the chickens.
-The Foxbusters are three chickens, Ransome, Sims, and Jeffries, who have the unlikely ability to fly.
+The Foxbusters are three chickens, Ransome, Sims, and Jeffries (named after the British agricultural machinery maker of the same name), who have the unlikely ability to fly.
 Each has a different personality; Ransome is the best flyer, Sims is the smartest and Jeffries is the comic relief.
 The Foxbusters also have the ability to spit grit like machine guns, and drop hard-boiled eggs like they were bombs - and these are used to effect among other methods to keep the hungry pack of foxes in Foxearth Forest at bay.